Bias-Variance Tradeoffs in Joint Spectral Embeddings: Background the ESRDPG

-Under the RDPG, each vertex in the graph is associated with a latent position in Euclidean space.
+Under the Random Dot Product Graph~\parencite{RDPG}, each vertex in the graph is associated with a latent position in Euclidean space.
 Conditional on these latent positions, edge connection probabilities are given by the inner product of the latent positions.

 \begin{definition} Suppose that $\bvar{x}_1, \bvar{x}_2, \ldots, \bvar{x}_n\in\R^d$ have the property that $\bvar{x}_i^T\bvar{x}_j \in[0,1]$ for all $i,j\in [n]$.
 Then we say that a random adjacency matrix $\bvar{A}\in\R^{n\times n}$ follows a \textit{Random Dot Product Graph} with latent positions $\{\bvar{x}_i\}_{i=1}^n$ if $\{\bvar{A}_{ij}\}_{i<j}$ are conditionally independent with $\bvar{A}_{ij}|\bvar{x}_i, \bvar{x}_j \sim \text{Bern}(\bvar{x}_i^T\bvar{x}_j)$ for $i<j$. \end{definition}